-We expect to receive (i) net proceeds from this offering of approximately \$88.0 million, or approximately \$101.9 million if the underwriters exercise their over-allotment option in full, after deducting underwriting discounts and the estimated offering expenses payable by us, and (ii) net proceeds of approximately \$18.9 million from the concurrent private placement to Tencent, after deducting estimated fees and expenses payable by us in connection with the private placement, based upon the initial public offering price of \$10.00 per ADS.
+We estimate that we will receive net proceeds from this offering of approximately \$97.3 million, or approximately \$112.6 million if the underwriters exercise their over-allotment option in full, after deducting underwriting discounts and the estimated offering expenses payable by us.
+In addition, we expect to receive net proceeds of approximately \$20.8 million from the concurrent privat placement to Tencent, after deducting estimated fees and expenses payable by us in connection with the private placement.
+These estimates are based upon an assumed initial public offering price of \$11.00 per ADS, the midpoint of the price range shown on th front cover page of this prospectus.